Oxford vs Cambridge for Engineering – Which is Better in 2024?

 With a subject as complex as engineering, you will want to make sure you attend the best university possible.
 In the UK, this choice comes down to Oxford or Cambridge, but is there an advantage to picking one over the others?
 What are their differences?
-Most importantly, which is better for you?
+Most importantly, which is better for you in 2024?

 Last Updated: 31st January 2022